aasaanjobs/aws-portal/README.md

 # AWS Portal

-It is a script through which a user will be able to login into its various aws instances.
+It is a pip package through which a user will be able to login into its various aws instances.
 He would be able to see a list of instances in various regions and select where he wants to login by defining the private key path
 Following is the process :

   - The initial thing the file does is to create a config file named aws_login at the user's home folder.